RAm-SaGar-863/Capston_Project2-_News_Popularity_Prediction_in_Multiple_Social_Media/README.md

   * **TS2 (numeric):** Level of popularity in time slice 2 (20-40 minutes upon publication)
   * **TS... (numeric):** Level of popularity in time slice ...
   * **TS144 (numeric):** Final level of popularity after 2 days upon publication

+## The project follows a step-by-step process, as outlined below:---